nomadtomas/Credit_Card_Fraud_Detection/README.md

 <p align="center">
   <img src="images/fraud_corr.png">
 </p>
 From this initial look at the data I can see that some of the features are showing stronger correlation to the fraud cases than others.
-This is a good way to begin so I can start developing a set of features to begin the model.
-I can also see that on average the amount involved in fraud cases is 34 dollars higher than normal transactions.
+This is one way to begin feature selection to begin defining my model.
+I can also see that on average the amount involved in fraud cases is $34 dollars higher than normal transactions.
 Along with that, the max amount for a fraudulant charge did not exceed $2,200.
 <p align="center">
   <img src="images/amount_histogram.png">
 </p>